how to become a real estate agent in texas

 Step 4: Take the Exam for a Driver’s License

-The following step is to take and pass the real estate exam.
-In Austin, TX, Pearson VUE administers all license tests.
-After you’ve submitted your application, you’ll get an email with details on how to get a copy of the exam and schedule it.
+The next stage is to sit for and pass the real estate test.
+Pearson VUE administers all license exams in Austin, TX.
+After submitting your application, you will get an email with instructions on how to obtain a copy of the exam and schedule it.

-If you fail three times, you’ll have to go back to school.
+If you fail three times, you must return to school.

 Step 5: Exam Preparation